Find Affordable College Courses

 80% Racial-Ethnic Minorities*

 The University of Texas at Arlington comes in at #19 on our list of the most popular colleges offering bachelor's degrees in general public health.
 Each year, around 48,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-During the 2020-2021 academic year, 159 people received their bachelor's degree in general public health from UT Arlington.
-About 86% of this group were women, and 76% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 159 people received their bachelor's degree in general public health from UT Arlington.
+Around 80% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #20